The New England Journal of Medicine September 25, 2014

 Rate of clinically significant asthma exacerbations

-Key result: Mepolizumab significantly reduced the rate of asthma exacerbations compared with placebo across all dose groups.
+Key result: Mepolizumab significantly reduced the rate of clinically significant asthma exacerbations compared to placebo across all intravenous doses tested.

 Tested